cjaron03/flare-plus/docs/LOCAL_DEVELOPMENT.md

 ### port conflicts

-if ports 5432 is already in use, update `.env`:
+if port 5432 is already in use, update `.env`:

 ```bash
 DB_PORT=5433